 And then Christmas Eve, Christmas Day, New Year’s Eve party all at my house with me cooking.
 And then New Year’s Day my little one turns 5.
 Wine = my sanity, Pie Face Game = dinner, Cards Against Humanity = because me and Alex are truly horrible people, extension pack horrible.
 But in reality these are THE BEST years!
 Better than the ones in a diaper at a nursing home for sure.
 Where I probably will be by myself since Alex is 12 years older.
 Another of million other benefits having a young wife – more likely to die first.
 Just a reality, people.
 Saying out loud what you are thinking.
 So, let’s enjoy our days when we can see, hear, chew, pee and walk and stop complaining.
 For realz…

-So, that tiny piece of fudge…it was OK.
-Different from a clean eating fudge in a sense that it is dry and chewy rather than frozen and creamy.
+So, that tiny piece of store-made fudge…it was OK.
+Different from my healthy coconut oil fudge in a sense that it is dry and chewy rather than frozen and creamy.
 My fudge is amazing!
 I can’t stop thinking about using the batter to make an ice cream.

 I tried to make this healthy gingerbread fudge with light coconut milk but nah…In fact, I think I will stop buying it completely.
 I have read it is simply diluted coconut milk with water and I find food made with it tasting flat.
 Plus why not eat healthy fats?!
 Thank God the myth of fat making us fat has been debunked.